ryu1kn/vscode-put-print/README.md

 ## Features

-Quickly insert print statements into your source code.
+Use this simple, customisable plugin to quickly insert print/log statements into your code.
+Templates from which print statements are composed can be defined/overwritten per language in your user preferences.

 ![Put print statement](https://raw.githubusercontent.com/ryu1kn/vscode-put-print/master/images/animations/put-print-statement.gif)